 Traditional IRA Contribution

-If your employer does not offer a retirement plan, your traditional IRA (non-Roth) contributions are fully deductible.
-If you do participate in an employer-sponsored plan such as a 401(k), your contributions may be reduced or phased out entirely based on your income.
-File IRS Form 8606, Nondeductible IRAs, if you are not deducting all of your traditional IRA contribution.
+If your employer does not offer a retirement plan, your traditional (non-Roth) IRA contributions are fully deductible.
+If you do participate in an employer-sponsored plan such as a 401(k), your deduction for contributions may be reduced or phased out entirely based on your income.
+File IRS Form 8606, Nondeductible IRAs, if you are not deducting all of your traditional IRA contributions.

 Retirement Savings Credit